Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Formalizing Data Reconstruction

 \paragraph{Success metric.} We generalize the \emph{advantage} metric~\citep{yeom2018privacy} used in membership inference attack games to multiple categories.
 Here, the (Bayes) optimal guessing strategy without observing $h$ is to simply guess $\hat{k} = \argmax_m \bp_m$ with success rate $\max_m \bp_m$.
 The probability of successfully guessing $k$ upon observing $h$, \emph{i.e.}, $\mathbb{P}(\hat{k} = k)$, must be at least $\max_m \bp_m$ in order to meaningfully leverage the private information contained in $h$ about $\mathbf{u}$.
 Thus, we define advantage as the (normalized) difference between $\mathbb{P}(\hat{k} = k)$ and the \emph{baseline success rate} $p^* := \max_m \bp_m$, \emph{i.e.},

 \paragraph{Interpretation.} Our data reconstruction game has the following important implications for privacy semantics.

 1. \emph{The private attribute $\mathbf{u}$ is considered leaked if and only if it is guessed exactly.} This is a direct consequence of defining adversary success as $\hat{k} = k$.
 For example, if the attribute is a person's age, then guessing $\hat{k} = 50$ when the ground truth is $k=49$ should be considered more successful than when $k=40$.
-In such settings, it may be more suitable to partition the input space into broader categories, \emph{e.g.}, age ranges 0-9, 10-19, \emph{etc.}, so that inexact guesses can also be considered successful.
+In such settings, it may be more suitable to partition the input space into broader categories, \emph{e.g.}, age ranges 0-9, 10-19, \emph{etc.}, to allow inexact guesses.

 2. \emph{The attack game subsumes attribute inference attacks.} This can be done by setting the known attribute $\mathbf{x}$ accordingly.
-When $\mathbf{x} = \emptyset$, our game corresponds to the scenario commonly referred to as \emph{data reconstruction} or \emph{data extraction} in existing literature~\citep{carlini2019secret, carlini2021extracting, balle2022reconstructing}.
+When $\mathbf{x} = \emptyset$, our game corresponds to the scenario commonly referred to as \emph{data reconstruction} in existing literature~\citep{carlini2019secret, carlini2021extracting, balle2022reconstructing}.

 3. \emph{Prior information is captured through the sampling probability $\bp$.} Success rate of the Bayes optimal strategy is $p^* = \max_m \bp_m$, which depends on the sampling probability vector $\bp$.
 In the extreme case where $\bp$ is a delta distribution on some $k^*$, which corresponds to the adversary having perfect knowledge of the private attribute $\mathbf{u}$, the model $h$ provides \emph{no additional information} about $\mathbf{u}$.
 This is in accordance with the ``no free lunch theorem'' in differential privacy, which says that inference of private information is not preventable when the adversary is given arbitrary prior information~\citep{dwork2010difficulties}.